expo/expo/docs/pages/versions/unversioned/sdk/location.md

 Reverse geocode a location to postal address.

 > **Note**: Geocoding is resource consuming and has to be used reasonably.
 Creating too many requests at a time can result in an error so they have to be managed properly.
+It's also discouraged to use geocoding while the app is in the background and its results won't be shown to the user immediately.
+>
 > On Android, you must request a location permission (`Permissions.LOCATION`) from the user before geocoding can be used.

 #### Arguments